Statistical Patterns of Theory Uncertainties: NLO dataset and results

 \section{NLO dataset and results}

-To assess the standard scale variation method of assigning a theory uncertainty to predictions of inclusive cross sections at the LHC, we analyze the comprehensive set of LO and NLO calculations presented in Ref.~\cite{Alwall:2014hca}.
+To assess the standard scale variation method of assigning a theory uncertainty to predictions of inclusive cross-sections at the LHC, we analyze the comprehensive set of LO and NLO calculations presented in Ref.~\cite{Alwall:2014hca}.
 For each case, we investigate to what degree the uncertainty derived from scale variation of the LO prediction is a reasonable estimate of the difference between it and the known NLO calculation.
 While in many cases these NLO predictions are not the state of the art for the particular process at hand, and it would be very interesting to perform the same study using higher-order calculations, the number of NNLO calculations is comparably much smaller, which would limit the scope of the available processes.
-Furthermore, many searches at the LHC still use LO for generating signal samples.
+Furthermore, most searches at the LHC still use LO for generating signal samples, particularly for signal samples in supersymmetry and exotics searches and the computational cost of generating large NLO samples can be prohibitive also for other BSM searches.

-We extract the central value and the scale uncertainties for 136 processes\footnote{All $pp$-initiated processes other than $pp\rightarrow \gamma W^+W^-j$, for which the NLO cross section has a typo, confirmed by the authors of Ref.~\cite{Alwall:2014hca} via private communication.}, and neglect the statistical uncertainties from Monte Carlo integration, which are typically small in comparison, and PDF uncertainties, which are due to measurements in auxiliary datasets and so are in a different category and with complicated correlations between processes.
-All cross sections are calculated by {\sc MadGraph5\_aMC@NLO}~\cite{madgraph}.
+We extract the central value and the scale uncertainties for 136 processes\footnote{All $pp$-initiated processes other than $pp\rightarrow \gamma W^+W^-j$, for which the NLO cross-section has a typo, confirmed by the authors of Ref.~\cite{Alwall:2014hca} via private communication.}, and neglect the statistical uncertainties from Monte Carlo integration, which are typically small in comparison, and PDF uncertainties, which are due to measurements in auxiliary datasets and so are in a different category and with complicated correlations between processes.
+All cross-sections are calculated by {\sc MadGraph5\_aMC@NLO}~\cite{madgraph}.
 The Higgs boson is assumed to have $m_H=125$ GeV, and the top quark $m_t=173.2$~GeV.
 The parton distribution functions MSTWnlo2008\cite{mstw} are used with $n_f=4,5$.
 The choice of a central scale is

 The LO uncertainty is estimated by varying the factorization and renormalization scales by factors of two relative to the central scale, as defined in Eq.\eqref{eq:scale_range}.

 Given an estimator $x$ for the parameter $\mu$ with an estimated uncertainty $\Delta x$, we can analyze that uncertainty estimate using the pull